Solon-Archon/BFP/README.md

 A proposal must receive absolute majority support (>50%) by miner signalling over a period of time, for the proposal to become locked in.

 One caveat to this is that the aggregate support of all proposals must be over 75% vs support for 'no change', i.e. YY=0 in the signal.

+The signalling period and lock-in period are to be pre-agreed by the entities making the proposals before the voting starts.

 &nbsp;